 Conclusions: Women regard it as important to be informed about overdiagnosis to get a complete picture of the risks and benefits of mammography, but the results of this study indicate that understanding overdiagnosis may not always influence women's attitudes towards participation in breast screening.
 The results also highlight the challenge of communicating the individual significance of information derived from population-level modelling.

-Journal BMJ Open: Volume 3, Issue 4
+BMJ Open: Volume 3, Issue 4

 |Publication date online||22/04/2013|